 Cost Benefit Analysis (BCA) is a common practice for considering infrastructure investment.
 The studies are very expensive and usually only applied to large projects where the investment is so large that it requires justification.
 Cycling projects may not be considered, which does cycle infrastructure little justice, as it saves government money.

 “Road Safety.
 It’s Everyone’s Responsibility.”
-The ACT Government’s focus on road safety.Continue reading “ACT Road Safety Action Plan 2020-2023”
+The ACT Government’s focus on road safety.
+The report is disappointingly inaccessible, considering the importance of the topic.

 The Coppins Crossing is a river level crossing on the Molonglo River built to rural road standards and only suitable for low volumes of traffic.
 As a north-south corridor and part of the Molonglo development, the traffic volumes along Coppins Crossing Road are high.